Sep 25, 2020

 The Wolves of Wall Street – The Stock Exchange

-The stock exchange, unlike the FX market, is not a single facility.
-Securities as well as other instruments are traded on stock exchanges like the New York Stock Exchange (NYSE), NASDAQ, Bombay Stock Exchange (BSE), London Stock Exchange (LSE), Shanghai Stock Exchange (SSE), Euronext, and others.
+The stock exchange, unlike the Forex market, is not a single facility.
+Securities, as well as other instruments, are traded on stock exchanges like the New York Stock Exchange (NYSE), NASDAQ, Bombay Stock Exchange (BSE), London Stock Exchange (LSE), Shanghai Stock Exchange (SSE), Euronext, and others.
 Stocks or shares of a company reflect the ownership of equity in the company.
 Shares are held by shareholders who hold voting rights and earn corporate earnings such as capital gains or dividends on the profit generated by the company.
 Institutional and retail investors will come to purchase and sell public shares.

 Mostly, transactions are done on stock exchanges.
 Many businesses opt to float shares of their stock in order to raise capital.
 Stock exchanges provide a controlled, transparent, and accessible environment for buyers to trade shares with sellers.
-Conventionally, trading on stock exchanges was performed by “open outcry,” but in recent years more traders have chosen to turn to online trading.
+Conventionally, trading on stock exchanges was performed by “open outcry,” but more traders have chosen to turn to online trading in recent years.

 What is the difference between the two?

 In the past, extended trading sessions were only available to institutional traders.
-In recent years, online trading had developed enough to allow retail traders to participate in these sessions too.
+In recent years, online trading had developed enough to allow retail traders to participate in these sessions.
 Extended trading sessions are non-liquid and low volume.

-Liquidity and Volume: The FX market is substantially larger than the stock market, despite its popularity.
+The Forex market is substantially larger than the stock market, despite its popularity.
 The bigger the market, the more liquid it is.
 Liquidity makes it easier to trade a financial instrument and equates to tighter, more proportional spreads with lower transaction costs.

-Volatility: High market volatility is when an instrument’s price changes rapidly; low market volatility is when it changes gradually.
-The forex market is particularly volatile, so it’s important to keep up with factors that could affect it such as political and economic events.
+High market volatility is when an instrument’s price changes rapidly; low market volatility is when it changes gradually.
+The forex market is particularly volatile, so it’s important to keep up with factors that could affect it, such as political and economic events.

 The stock market tends to respond drastically to global events.
 For example, when COVID-19 was declared a pandemic global financial market plummeted drastically.
 Markets tend to react more to domestic events, which is why Asian stocks declined first.

-Market influences: Both the stock and the forex market are deeply influenced by supply and demand.
+Both the stock and the forex market are deeply influenced by supply and demand.
 Share prices are directly impacted by the factors that affect their industries.
-Currencies tend to get more affected by macroeconomics; factors like inflation, unemployment, and GDP tend to immensely influence forex prices.
+Currencies tend to get more affected by macroeconomics; factors like inflation, unemployment, and GDP tend to influence forex prices immensely.
 And because currencies are traded in pairs, investors must be aware of how both countries perform economically.